lwlss/MacPherson_2020/markdown/logistic_maps.md

 ![stablexn3](../images/xn3_stable.png)

-When the code is run again, but this time by adding ε epsilon (a very small number) onto the value of x seen below, it quickly destabilises the system and causes chaotic behaviour typically seen in the logistic map to occur once again:
+When the code is run again, but this time by adding ε epsilon onto the value of x seen below, it quickly destabilises the system and causes chaotic behaviour typically seen in the logistic map to occur once again:

 ```julia
 r = 4